awarenessxz/TempFileDrop/README.md

     - **Server Side Request Forgery Vulnerability**
 5. Possible File Upload Defence
     - Renaming file name -- harder for attacker to find their uploaded file

-Improvements to made
-- Try a streaming approach instead of waiting for all files to stitch
-- Consider submitting message to a queue to let users subscribe to the topic when files are available
-- Let frontend hit storage service directly

 ## Usage